 Area Hall Director 1.As a means of supporting student persistence, create a community living environment that fosters academic success, respect, support, and positive human interaction.
 Know residents individually and intentionally maximize those relationships to support student success in the living-learning environment.
 Further, assist students who are experiencing personal difficulties through consultation and/or referral to other resources.

-2.Supervise Resident Assistants.
+3.Supervise Resident Assistants and Desk Assistants (where appropriate).
 Participate in their selection, provide appropriate training, schedule and assign their work, monitor and evaluate their performance, and make corrective and/or disciplinary interventions as necessary.
 Monitor and assist resident assistants in planning and conducting programs.
 Manage and account for funds allocated for residential programming.

-3.Attend Residence Life staff meetings and facilitate meetings involving Resident Assistants.
+4.Attend residence life staff meetings and facilitate meetings involving Resident Assistants and Desk Assistants.
 Serve on committees and participate in meetings in a variety of settings.
 Represent the College, the department, and the interests of residential students in particular, by participating in meetings of municipal, civic and professional organizations.

 A Bachelor's degree is required.
 Master's degree in student personnel/higher education or a related area from an accredited institution preferred.

 A minimum of (1) one year of experience working with college students in a residential setting.
 Preferred experience would include management of a facility, supervising others, developing programs, and collaborating with professional or paraprofessionals on a variety of developmental programs.
 And/or at least one year of experience in student activities and/or an office environment particularly where dealing directly with students or the public is involved, is preferred.
 Experience in event planning and in working with diverse student population is preferred.

 As a position that reports to two separate areas within Student Affairs, the aims of this position are twofold: